Frequently Asked Questions for Nursing

 - Introduction to Sociology (ISU SOC 134 equivalent)

 How Many Credits Can I Transfer to Iowa State?

 Up to 65 credits can be transferred from the community college and an additional 32 credits will be awarded as a nursing credit block upon verification of RN license.

 Are the Classes Online?
 Will I Have to Come to Campus?

-Nursing courses will be offered in a hybrid format with synchronous class times on Tuesdays.
+Nursing courses will be offered in a hybrid format with synchronous online and/or face-to-face class times on Tuesdays.
 Iowa State has worked with local employers to offer a schedule for the working adult.
 For a list of the nursing courses and descriptions, visit the ISU course catalog and select Nursing in the undergraduate menu or the A-Z Courses tab.